Energy-time entanglement, Elements of Reality, and Local Realism: Path Realism

 Furthermore, it is central in the EPR reasoning that the system that we predict properties for is unaffected by the measurement used for predictions.
 EPR could choose to remotely predict position or momentum and therefore conclude the simultaneous reality of both.
-However, photon path is only available through a measurement in the local interferometer, and such a measurement prevents the remote prediction of the interferometer output, since the interference is destroyed in the process.
-This means that we cannot conclude in the same way that path and interferometer output both simultaneously are realist properties.
-Even though it is claimed in Refs.~\cite{Franson00, Franson09} that path must be a realist property independently of whether the path measurement is performed or not, this is clearly not supported by EPR-style reasoning.
+However, photon path is only available through a measurement in the local analysis station, and such a measurement prevents the remote prediction of the analysis station output, since the interference is destroyed in the process.
+This means that we cannot conclude in the same way that path and analysis station output both simultaneously are realist properties.
+Even though it is claimed in Refs.~\cite{Franson00, Franson09} that \enquote{path taken} must be a realist property independently of whether the path measurement is performed or not, this is clearly not supported by EPR-style reasoning.

-If one chooses to use path realism, it should be pointed out that path realism on its own does not prohibit interference.
-First order interference is not prohibited, since the model could randomly select a path for the photon and send an ``empty wave'' through the other path, that registers any phase shift in that path.
+If we choose to use path realism we must remember that path realism on its own does not prohibit interference.
+First order interference is not prohibited, since the model could randomly select a path for the photon and send an \enquote{empty wave} through the other path, that registers any phase shift in that path.
 The phase shift difference can be used to determine through which output port to emit the photon from the second beamsplitter.
 Second order interference in the present setup is also not directly prohibited by path realism itself, because the same mechanism would work.

-However, large second order interference will be prohibited by the combination of path realism and local realist interferometer output.
-These two together will enable Theorem~1 separately both for Late-Late coincidences (both photons ``taking the long path'') and Early-Early coincidences (both photons ``taking the short path''), because the delays cannot depend on the local choice of phase delay settings.
-This re-establishes the bound on the whole set of coincidences \cite{Franson00}.
+However, large second order interference will be prohibited by the combination of path realism and local realist analysis station output.
+These two together will enable Theorem\nobreakspace \ref {thm:localrealism} separately both for Late-Late coincidences (both photons \enquote{taking the long path}) and Early-Early coincidences (both photons \enquote{taking the short path}), because the existence of a delay cannot depend on the local choice of phase modulator settings.
+This re-establishes the bound on the whole set of coincidences~\cite{Franson00}.